I toast a sourdough muffin golden, two halves, and slather them with butter and mounds of strawberry freezer jam.

 I steep a cup of Earl Grey Green, inhale the fragrance of bergamot, and settle at the table.

-Life is seeding.
+Life is sacrificing, seeding itself.

 Yet there’s color in the changing, in the dying.

 The earth’s getting ready to pull up its blanket.